your description goes here

 Cat Constipation

-Cat constipation is very common and can occur at any age, although the risks increase the more elderly your cat becomes.
+Cat constipation is very common and can occur at any age, although the risks increase the older your cat becomes.
+"What can I do for my constipated cat"?

 Constipation means that your cat is having difficulty to pass faeces, if it can do so at all.